Sneftel/gull/readme.md

 * 56 Kailh Choc V1 low-profile keyswitches
 * 56 Choc V1 keycaps
 * 56 0805 diodes
-* 16 vertical FFC connectors, 10 pin, 0.5mm pitch
+* 16 vertical FFC connectors, 10 pin, 0.5mm pitch.
+I used GCT FFC2A33 connectors.
+Other brands will likely work, but check that the land pattern is roughly equivalent.
+In particular, check that the upper pins are skewed right of the lower pins.
-* 8 FFC ribbon cables in various lengths from 10cm to 25cm, 10pin, 0.5mm pitch, type B (opposite side contacts)
+* 8 FFC ribbon cables in various lengths from 10cm to 25cm, 10pin, 0.5mm pitch.
+I used type B (opposite side contacts) because that gives more flexibility to orient them with the marked side hidden, but type A will also work.
 * Pins and sockets for a Pro Micro MCU
 * Pro Micro MCU (or pinout-compatible)